 Thyagaraj Sports Complex and Ludlow Castle Sports Complex - for school children.

 “The two centers are running under the Delhi government’s sports promotion scheme.
 We conduct a trial and select candidates based on their basic skills.
 We don’t charge any fee.
-Each child gets shuttles free of cost,” says Vikas Kumar Sharma, a qualified coach from National Institute of Sports, Patiala.
+Each child gets shuttles free of cost,” says Vikas Kumar Sharma, a qualified coach from the National Institute of Sports, Patiala.

 While Thyagaraj Sports Complex has six courts, Ludlow Castle Sports Complex provides four courts for training.
-Admission is restricted only for Delhi schools students.
+Admission is restricted to Delhi schools students.

 Venue: DDA Sports Complex, Pitampura